mtlevolio/pylinkchecker/README.rst

 lxml
   beautifulsoup can use lxml to speed up the parsing of HTML pages.
 Because lxml requires C libraries, this is only an optional requirement.

+html5lib
+  beautifulsoup can use html5lib to process incorrect or strange markup.
+It is slower than lxml, but believed to be more lenient.

 gevent
   this non-blocking io library enables pylinkchecker to use green threads